salvaamrta/rainy-day/README.md

 A Pomodoro timer to help you focus, breathe, and take things one task at a time.
 Customize the sound of rain, wind, and thunder to suit your mood — whether you’re deep working or just chilling with a cup of tea ☕.
 Built with vanilla JavaScript, HTML, and CSS.

 ## 🎮 How it Works
-- Set your focus durations (default: 15 mins focus).
+- Set your focus durations (default: 15 mins focus but up to 1 hour).
 - Start your session — calming rain ambience included 🌧️
 - Adjust the volume of 🌧️ rain, 🌬️ wind, and ⚡️ thunder to suit your mood or needs.